RUANLASS/Linear_Regression/README.md

-# Linear Regression
+# Learning Process

-Learning process of building basic linear regression model using California housing prices dataset from Kaggle.
-All models are built using only Numpy and Pandas.
+Dataset used: California Housing Prices dataset from Kaggle.

 Different files:
 1. basic.py => simple model using simple 3x4 and 1x3 matrix with given values, using linear regression model, with squared error cost function and gradient descent optimization algorithm.